 The whole tents-in-the-woods boys-peeing-behind-the-tree type of thing.
 I prefer a door on my bathroom and a bedroom where I know I won’t be visited by wild animals in the middle of the night!

-Being such an outdoor family, I knew that we would be planning quite a few vacations in the woods – so we compromised and started looking at cabin rentals and other vacation home rentals when we travel.
+Being such an outdoor family, I knew that we would be planning quite a few vacations in the woods (like our Rocky Mountain Park vacation and this trip to South Dakota with kids) – so we compromised and started looking at cabin rentals and other vacation home rentals when we travel.

 And we have LOVED the experience — all the benefits of the great outdoors with comfy indoor digs for a family!
 It’s perfect for both sunny & rainy days and we really enjoy having a space to call our own without feeling too cramped like you would in a tent.